 Through the City's Neighborhood Planning Initiative, several neighborhoods participated in a comprehensive planning process to construct clear visions of overall needs and priorities, as well as a step-by-step outline of the methods needed to achieve their goals.
 The Planning and Transportation Department collaborated with the following neighborhoods to draft plans through the Neighborhood Planning Initiative: McDoel (2002), Broadview (2003), Prospect Hill (2005), and Green Acres (2006).

 The Downtown Vision and Infill Strategy Plan (2005) focused on the emergent Downtown residential market.
 Now that 1,900 new housing units have been constructed Downtown within the past decade (almost all of them apartments), the market dynamic is shifting.
 More market opportunities may exist to convert single-family homes from student-rental to owner-occupied.
 This can allow more people to have a chance to live in urban neighborhoods, which are often closer to employment, shopping, and other amenities.
 This may also have the added benefit of reducing automobile traffic and the negative environmental impacts of traffic congestion.

-Changing markets and consumer demands create opportunities to further the diversification of existing housing stock and neighborhoods.
-Accessory dwelling units (ADUs), tiny homes, and co-operative housing are some examples of housing options used throughout the country.
+Changing markets and consumer demands creates opportunities to consider that furthers the diversification of existing housing stock and neighborhoods.
+Accessory dwelling units (ADUs), tiny homes, and cooperative housing are some examples of housing options used throughout the country.
 Through experimentation and pilot programs the City supports ADUs, tiny homes, cooperative housing, and other housing options that address long-term affordability, aging in place, and create fewer monocultures of housing stock.

 Many neighborhoods in Bloomington were developed during a span from the late 1800s through the 1950s.
 These older homes are generally well built and have distinctive architectural features.
 They also often have smaller footprints compared to more modern homes.
-As seen in communities across the nation, this can lead to the phenomenon of people purchasing these homes purely for their desirable urban locations and tearing down the existing structure to make way for a brand-new home, which often features an excessively large footprint and a contemporary architectural style.
+As seen in communities across the nation, this can lead to the phenomenon of people purchasing these homes purely for their desirable urban locations and tearing down the existing structure is then torn down to make way for a brand-new home, which often features an excessively large footprint and a contemporary architectural style.
 Such homes may not fit into the period context of their surroundings and can negatively impact the fabric of the entire neighborhood.
 Unchecked, this practice can lead to the large-scale loss of a community's historic integrity and also the loss of affordable housing stock.
+The City's Demolition Delay Ordinance was specifically developed to address this situation and protect the fabric of historic neighborhoods.